videojs/video.js/docs/guides/faq.md

 ## Q: How can I play RTMP video in Video.js?

-It is no longer possible to play RTMP as it requires Flash, and [fash-eol][Flash has reached end of life].
+It is no longer possible to play RTMP as it requires Flash, and [Flash has reached end of life][flash-eol].
 No browser supports it.

 ## Q: How can I hide the links to my video/subtitles/audio/tracks?